Your Eyes & Vision: How the Eye Works

 Is 25/25 vision better than 20/20?

 No. 25/25 means normal sharpness of vision, or visual acuity, at 25 feet just as 20/20 indicates normal vision at 20 feet.

 Why do some people have less than 20/20?

 The ability to see objects clearly is affected by many factors.
 Eye conditions like nearsightedness, farsightedness, astigmatism or eye diseases influence visual acuity.
 Most people with vision slightly below 20/20 function very well, whereas some people who have better than 20/20 vision feel that their vision is not satisfactory.
 Everybody’s visual expectations are different and satisfactory vision is far more complex than just being able to see 20/20.

-A comprehensive eye examination will identify causes that may affect your ability to see well.
-We may be able to prescribe glasses, contact lenses or a vision therapy program that will help improve your vision.
+A comprehensive eye examination will identify causes that may affect your ability to see clearly.
+We may be able to prescribe glasses, contact lenses, or a vision therapy program that will help improve your vision.
 If the reduced vision is due to an eye disease, the use of ocular medication or other treatment may be needed.
 If necessary, referral will be undertaken if an eye disease is found which warrants further investigation.